Frequently Asked Questions

 What is the start date for my course?

-MSc courses start on Monday 21 September 2020 and your first subject is Introductory Maths and Statistics, which is known as the pre-sessional course because it begins two weeks before the rest of your MSc programme.
-This year we will be delivering the Introductory Maths and Statistics Course entirely online and we will not expect you to arrive on campus for Monday 21 September.
-As an offer holder, you will receive further details about how to join this course as soon as we have all elements of it finalised.
+MSc courses start on Monday 16 September 2024 and your first subject is Introductory Maths and Statistics, which is known as the pre-sessional course because it begins two weeks before the rest of your MSc programme.
+You will need to arrive at Warwick by 16 September 2024 because the pre-sessional course will be taught in-person.

 What assessment and feedback will be provided?

-Is there a reading list for the course?
+Is there a reading list for my course?

 Detailed reading lists are given on each module website.
-We have also provided for you the MSc Resources page where you can find links to useful resources available online as well as book recommendations from our academics which you can find under the Virtual Bookshelf.
+We have also provided for you the Academic Resources Portal page where you can find links to useful resources available online as well as book recommendations from our academics which you can find under the Virtual Bookshelf.

-Where can I get a copy of the timetable for my course?
+Can I get a copy of my timetable?

-Your personalised timetable will be complete when you are registered for all modules, core and optional, and you have been allocated to your lectures, seminars and other small group classes.
+Your personalised timetable will be complete when you are registered for all modules, core and optional, and you have been allocated to your lectures, seminars, and other small group classes.
 Your core modules will be registered for you and you will be able to choose your optional modules via the online Module Registration Manager (eMR) from September each academic year.
+A copy of the introductory Maths and Statistics timetable for the first two weeks can be found here: Introductory Mathematics and Statistics (warwick.ac.uk)

 When do I submit my module choices?

-You will be asked you to complete your provisional module registrations by the end of week 3 of the autumn term.
-We offer a presentation for Economics optional modules to help you learn more about your module choices.
-In the spring term you will be able to sample optional modules before finalising your choices by the end of week 17.
+You will be asked to complete your provisional module registrations by the start of Week 3 of the Autumn term.
+We offer a presentation on Economics optional modules to help you learn more about your module choices.
+In the Spring term, you will be able to sample optional modules before finalising your choices.

-For information on skills development and careers, please see the following page.
+For information on skills development and careers, please see: Careers and Employability (warwick.ac.uk)

 Do you record lectures and are they accessible remotely?

-The Department's current policy is to have lectures video recorded and available to students online.
+The Department's current policy is to have lectures video recorded and available to students online, at the lecturer's discretion.
 We also use a virtual learning environment where all module resources are posted including lecture notes.
-Please note that in the academic year 2020-21 we will be providing a blend of face to face and online teaching.
-See above point about blended learning.

 Which countries do your MSc students typically come from?

-Where can I find details of the optional modules available?
+Where can I find details on the optional module available?

 Optional modules are reviewed each year however you can view the current list of approved optional modules on the MSc modules page.